wu-yuanyi/greenlandofurban/README.md

 #introduction#
-1. This software is applied to the integrated effectiveness evaluation of greenland of built-up area
+1. This software is applied to the integrated effectiveness evaluation of green of built-up area
 2. Evaluation put the administrative unit as the basic unit.
 3. The software consists of four modules:
 - B1(ecological efficiency evaluation moudle),